 Greetings!
 It can be daunting to set out on your own, to launch a business and elbow-grease your way through those first few years.
-It can be really tough to stick with it during the thin times, and it can be exhilarating when you reach a milestone.
 I know – I’ve been there.
 I’ve been a lot of places in my life – I grew up overseas, I served in the US Navy for 10 years, and I have run a bakery on my family’s farm in Independence.
-Before I went to law school at Willamette University College of Law in 2013, I had already tasted the pain and joy of entrepreneurship.
+Before I went to law school at Willamette University College of Law, I had already tasted the pain and joy of entrepreneurship.
 While in law school, I had the unique opportunity to advise and work with small business owners as they began their journey and followed their passion.
 After I graduated from law school, I was blessed to work at one of the best business law firms in Oregon as an employment and litigation attorney.
-I learned from the very best in the business how to help employers in drafting and defending so they can get back to doing what they do best.
-I am now excited to be taking my skills to my own community, to serve employers in the Mid-Willamette Valley.
+I now consider myself incredibly fortunate to help my own community, serving employers in the Mid-Willamette Valley.

 I am a frequent speaker on employment law matters to small-medium sized businesses and I enjoy giving trainings as well.
 When I am not writing handbooks and policies, I represent survivors of domestic violence in Polk County on a pro bono basis, and I also serve as a Court Appointed Special Advocate (CASA) for children in the foster care system.
 Here are some other facts about me:

 - Member of the Oregon State Bar

-- Admitted to the U.S. District Court for the District of Oregon
+- Admitted to practice at the U.S. District Court for the District of Oregon

 - Willamette University College of Law, Clinical Law Program, supervising attorney

 - Willamette University College of Law, attorney mentor